xfaith4/SystemDashboard/docs/LAN-OBSERVABILITY-README.md

 ## Overview

 The LAN Observability layer provides comprehensive network device monitoring and tracking for your home/office network.
-It collects data from your ASUS router (via HTTP or SSH) and maintains:
+It collects data from your ASUS router over SSH and maintains:

 - **Device Inventory**: Stable list of all devices ever seen on your network
 - **Time-Series Metrics**: Historical data on signal strength (RSSI), transfer rates, and online/offline status